matomo-org/developer-documentation/docs/generated/master/Piwik/Plugin/ViewDataTable.md

 #### Description

 Initializes the default config, requestConfig and the request itself.
-After configuring some mandatory properties reports can modify the view by listening to the hook &#039;ViewDataTable.configure&#039;.
+After configuring some mandatory properties reports can modify the view by listening to the hook 'ViewDataTable.configure'.

 #### Signature